softindex/datakernel/docs/components/markdown/core/tutorials/using-react.md

 And that's it, no additional configurations are required.

 ## Running the application
-If you want to run the example, [Clone DataKernel](https://github.com/softindex/datakernel.git) and import it as a Maven project.
+If you want to run the example, [clone DataKernel](https://github.com/softindex/datakernel.git) and import it as a Maven project.
 Before running the example, build the project (**Ctrl + F9** for IntelliJ IDEA).

 Run the following command in example's folder in terminal: